makrai/notes/mccoy20-bert-generalize-blackboxnlp.md

   answered incorrectly
-  * Some of these examples arguably have incorrect labels in the dataset, such as (7) (because the hypothesis mentions a report which the premise does not mention), so it is unsurprising that models found such examples difficult
+  * Some of these examples arguably have incorrect labels in the dataset, such as (7) (because the hypothesis mentions a report which the premise does not mention), so it is unsurprising that models found them difficult
   * Other consistently difficult examples involve areas that one might intuitively expect to be tricky for models trained on natural language,
-    * world knowledge (eg (8) requires knowledge of how long forearms are, and (9) requires knowledge of what nodding is), the
+    * world knowledge (eg (8) requires knowledge of how long forearms are, and (9) requires knowledge of what nodding is)
     * ability to count (eg (10)), or
     * fine-grained shades of meaning that might require multiple steps of reasoning (eg (11) and (12))
-  * Some have a high degree of lexical overlap yet are not labeled entailment (such as (13)); the difficulty of such examples adds further evidence to
+  * Some have a high degree of lexical overlap yet are not labeled entailment (such as (13)); the difficulty of such examples adds further evidence
-  * there are some examples, such as (14), for which it is unclear why models find them so difficult
+  * some examples, such as (14), for which it is unclear why they are difficult

 ## 4.2 Out-of-distribution generalization

 * HANS consists of 6 main categories of examples, each of which can be further divided into 5 subcategories
-  * Performance was reasonably consistent on five of these categories, but
+  * Performance was reasonably consistent on five of these categories
-  * hE on the sixth category—lexical overlap examples that are inconsistent with the lexical overlap heuristic—performance varied dramatically, ranging from 5% accuracy to 55% accuracy (Figure 6).
-Since this is the most
+  * hE on the sixth category—lexical overlap examples that are inconsistent with the lexical overlap heuristic—performance varied dramatically, ranging from 5% accuracy to 55% accuracy (Figure 6)
     * we focus on it for the rest of the analysis
     * examples for which the correct label is non-entailment and for which all the words in the hypothesis also appear in the premise but not as a contiguous subsequence
     * five subcategories; examples and results for each subcateg are in Fig 5
 * Chance performance on HANS was 50%;
 * on all subcategories except for passives, accuracies ranged from far below chance to modestly above chance
 * Models varied considerably even on categories that humans find simple (McCoy+ 2019)
   * eg subject-object swap examples, which